Azure/mtm-labs/container/lab3-publishing-container-offer/index.md

 > **Note:** This lab is part of a series of labs for Mastering Container offers Workshop.
 You must finish this lab before moving on to the next sections.

-> [!IMPORTANT]
->
-> In order to complete this lab, you must signup for public preview [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR0isU_qQJglCq3xE2-4gcIRUMFRIQk05Rk5WQlRPR05BVlhRQzNaMk9YOC4u)

 In this lab, you will create and publish a Container offer in Partner Center.
 This lab requires a Partner Center account.
+If you do not have Partner Center access, ask your Partner Center admin for an account with the **Developer** role.

 <!-- no toc -->
 - [Create a new Container offer](#create-a-new-container-offer)